logisim-evolution/logisim-evolution/README.md

 ## Testing logisim-evolution

-As logisim-evolution needs updates (new features and patches) and currently lacks unit tests, the *testing* branch was created.
+As logisim-evolution needs updates (new features and patches) and currently lacks unit tests, the *development* branch was created.
 The goal of this branch is to add new features/patches without affecting the release on branch master.
-Users who are willing test new features should checkout the testing branch.
+Users who are willing test new features should checkout the development branch.
 The feedback from users is really appreciated as it makes logisim-evolution better.
 Feel free to use the issue tab to report bugs and suggest features.

-Then every semester, the testing branch will be merged in the master for a new release.
+## Contributing to logisim-evolution

+If you want to contribute to logisim-evolution, this is how to do it:
+* Make a local *fork* of logisim-evolution by applying the *Fork* button.
+* Fix the bugs you want to fix on your local fork.
+* Add the features you want to add on your local fork.
+* Add/modify the documentation/language support on your local fork.

+Once it is running without bugs on your local fork request a *Pull request* by:
+* Go to the *Pull request*-tab and push the button *New pull request*
+* Click on *compare across forks*
+* On the right hand side select your fork, for example: *head repository: BFH-ktt1/logisim-evolution*
+* On the right hand side select your branch, for example: *base: bugfixes*
+* On the left hand side select the development branch *base : develop* (important: all push request must be on the develop-branch as the master branch only holds the code of the latest release).
+* Make sure that there are no conflicts reported.

 ## Code style
 All logisim java files have been converted using google-java-format.
 If you are using eclipse there is a plugin available to adhere to this standard.
 More information on the google java format can be found [here](https://github.com/google/google-java-format).
 At the moment version 1.6 is used.